Syrian civil war spillover in Lebanon: Domestic political reactions

 22 May 2012, Hezbollah deputy leader Sheikh Naim Qassem condoled Sunni Grand Mufti Mohammed Rashid Qabbani over the killings, and relayed the condolences of Hassan Nasrallah.
 The same day, Shadi Mawlawi, the Islamist whose arrest sparked the clashes in Tripoli, was released from custody, but Islamist protesters did not stop their sit-in protests, since they wanted 123 other Islamists freed as well.
 The Future Movement called for Mikati to immediately resign, claiming his cabinet had shown incapability to maintain the country's security.
 Lebanese Forces leader Samir Geagea accused Hezbollah of training and arming groups in Tripoli.

 In August 2012, Prime Minister Najib Miqati, a native of Tripoli, issued a statement saying that "efforts to drag Lebanon more and more into the conflict in Syria when what is required is for leaders to cooperate...to protect Lebanon from the danger" and urged the international community to help prevent Lebanon from being another theater in the Syrian civil war.
 He added: "The cabinet work is not a priority compared to what the country is witnessing when it comes to exposure to the Syrian crisis and attempts to transfer it to Lebanon.
 The country is in great danger."

-An Nahar cited unnamed "western diplomatic sources" as stating that these incidents were the beginning of a Salafist revolution aimed at arming the uprising in Syria.
+An Nahar cited unnamed "western diplomatic sources" as stating that these incidents were the beginning of a Salafi revolution aimed at arming the uprising in Syria.
 Salafists in Lebanon have often voiced their support for the uprising in Syria.
 The 14 March alliance also accused the Syrian government of trying to drag Lebanon into its crisis.
 The Future Movement's former MP Mustafa Alloush said after regular weekly meeting: "It is actually an attempt to make of Tripoli a zone of terrorism.
 It also aims at striking Lebanon's northern area which has welcomed and helped out the Syrian displaced."
 Calls by Rifaat Eid, the head of the Arab Democratic Party, for a return of the Syrian army to Tripoli to impose security in the city were rejected by Prime Minister Najib Mikati.